-Competitive sport and Creative Arts activities outside the classroom are key components in developing transferable skills and fostering well-being.
+We offer a vast range of co-curricular activities such as academic, sporting, creative arts and outdoor pursuits.
+These activities outside the classroom are key components in developing transferable skills and fostering well-being.
 Physical and mental health, alongside a competitive spirit, are essential to academic excellence and lifelong learning.